Why Choose Project Management?

 The Project Management certificate is designed to service one of the fastest growing and largest job classifications in both technical and non-technical fields.
 According to the Bureau of Labor Statistics (BLS), employment as a project manager is expected to continue to increase at a fast rate for the foreseeable future.
-Several surveys of job outlooks have also rated project management within the top 5 career paths currently and into the future.
+Several surveys of job outlooks have also rated project management within the top 5 career paths today and into the future.
 Certified project managers (PMP, CAPM) earn, on average, 15.6% more than their non-credentialed colleagues who have similar experience.

 Any person admitted to a Ferris State University degree program may enroll in courses for undergraduate COB certificates.
 No more than 50% of the credits in a certificate may be transferred from another institution.
 If a student is in a FSU degree-seeking program, the certificate will not be granted if more than 50% of the certificate credits are required in the program/major.Individuals wishing only to complete a COB certificate may enroll as a non-degree student restricted to a maximum of 9 credits per semester and a total of 15 credits.

 Individuals wanting to advance their career, but not admitted to an FSU degree program, may also earn undergraduate COB certificates through the non-degree program.